phanilkumar/rails_generators/README.md

 Rails generators are an essential tool for improving our workflow.
-Through this repo we can create generators and customize existing ones.
+We can create and customize generators & templates.